Introduction

 text in the vicinity.
 To avoid the visual flash, you can set the

-CSS property "user-select: none"
+CSS property "user-select: none".
+Alternatively, the

 experimental version of the jquery.event.ue plugin (linked above)